 Mortgage Options for Self-Employed Buyers Who Can Document their Income

-- Conventional Mortgage – Anyone who can save up at least 20% for a down payment will find a conventional loan more than adequate.
-If you can’t scrape together 20% then look into getting a piggyback loan.
+Anyone who can save up at least 20% for a down payment will find a traditional conventional loan more than adequate.
+If you can’t scrape together 20%, then look into getting a piggyback loan.
 This will give you one loan for 80% of the home value and a second loan that makes up the difference.
-Doing this will help you to avoid PMI or getting a jumbo loan.
+Doing this will help you to avoid PMI or to get a jumbo loan.

-- FHA Loan – Those with a small down payment, but a great credit score, can still be approved for an FHA loan.
+Those with a small down payment, but an excellent credit score, can still be approved for an FHA loan.
 These are loans backed by the federal government and can be gotten with as little as 3.5% down.
 However, these loan types come with higher upfront costs and a monthly PMI payment that will last for the duration of the loan.

-- VA Loan – Buyers, or their spouses, who are veterans or active military can be approved for a VA loan.
+Buyers, or their spouses, who are veterans or active military, can be approved for a VA loan.
 This program is also government-backed but comes with a 0% down payment, no PMI, and great rates.

 How to Improve Your Chances of Mortgage Approval